 We now have the Cowfold Community Pool Charity, dedicated to making the pool available to everyone!

-Swimming has been a part of the national curriculum for many years and having a pool within our community allows the school to fulfil this requirement without the considerable cost and the loss of extended classroom time if we had to ship students up to the pool at Horsham or elsewhere.
-The benefit and small cost to parents and children in the village of having our own Community Pool is of incalculable value.
+Swimming has been a part of the national curriculum for many years.
+By the end of year 6 every child should be able to swim 25m of a recognised stroke.
+Having a pool within our community allows the school to fulfil this requirement without the considerable cost and the loss of extended classroom time, if we had to ship students up to the pool at Horsham, or elsewhere.

 Now, thanks to the charity, the pool is available to not only the school but everyone in the local community.
 The benefit in the village of having our own Community Pool is of incalculable value, not only can it provide lessons for school pupils, but now, we can provide affordable lessons for anyone, of any age, or ability.
 As well as private hire opportunities and public swimming sessions.

 The benefits to physical and mental health of swimming are immeasurable and we hope you will support the pool, by visiting and spreading the word.

 We are very excited for the future of the pool.
 We want to encourage the community to become more actively involved in the running of the pool.
 Please see our fundraising and volunteer sections.